 Marlena: Where do you see Little Petal in 10 years?

 Danielle: Hopefully I’ll have people working for me, if not I’ll be dead.
 [Laughs] I’m sorry that sounds bleak as hell.
 I definitely want to expand and make more items.
 I miss making other things; I used to make corsets and the like.
 Bow ties…random items that you wouldn’t think of to make as nerdy items.
-I like the idea of evening wear or cocktail dresses that are actually inspired by cosplay.
-Like nice coats and things like that; just building a brand on more garments.
+I like the idea of evening wear or cocktail dresses that are actually inspired by cosplay, nice coats for example, just building a brand on more garments.

 Marlena: Is there anything about yourself that you’d like to share?